melt-umn/melt-website/content/silver/concepts/partial-decoration.md

 }
 ```

-However, this isn't possible, since we don't know that `child` doesn't have existing attributes on it.
+However, this isn't possible, since we don't know that `child` doesn't already have an equation for `transDeclsIn`.
 For example, another extension could add:

 ```silver